tenstorrent/riescue/docs/source/index.rst

 .. rubric:: Getting Started, Guides, and Tutorials

 Starting for the first time?
-Checkout :doc:`/user_guides/getting_started`
+Checkout :doc:`/user_guides/getting_started` for information on installing Riescue and its dependencies.

-More user guides and tutorials are available in :doc:`/user_guides/overview`
+User guides and tutorials are available in :doc:`/user_guides/overview`